Z'EV: Career

 From 1986 to 1990, he was a Guest Teacher in Composition and Improvisation at the Theater School for New Dance Development in Amsterdam.
 With dancer Ria Higler, he mentored a group through their entire four-year course of study.

-In 1990, he began working with Amsterdam house musician, DJ Dano.
-Their work, also in conjunction with Austrian media artist Konrad Becker, was instrumental in the emergence of the genres known as gabber and hardcore.
-His recordings have been released by C.I.P., Cold Spring, Die Stadt, Soleilmoon, Tzadik Records, Subterranean and Touch.
+In the mid-1990s, he began working with Amsterdam house musician, DJ Dano.
+Their work, also in conjunction with Austrian media artist Konrad Becker, was influential within the gabber, hardcore and Thunderdome music scenes.
+Throughout the decade he also collaborated with Lydia Lunch, Psychic TV, and Genesis P-Orridge.

+In the 2000s and 2010s, Z'EV worked and recorded with a wide range of musicians and composers, including Faust, Stephen O'Malley, The Hafler Trio, Organum, Chris Watson, Francisco López, B. J. Nilsen, Peter Rehberg, Oren Ambarchi, Merzbow, Marc Hurtado, John Duncan, Charlemagne Palestine, Illusion of Safety, Sudden Infant, Edward Ka-Spel, and many others.

+His recordings have been released by C.I.P., Cold Spring, Die Stadt, Soleilmoon, Tzadik Records, Subterranean, Sub Rosa, Important Records, Atavistic, Editions Mego, and Touch.

+Later life and death

-Z'EV was injured in the 2016 Cimarron train derailment which took place near Dodge City, Kansas on March 14, 2016.
-After this incident, he continued to have health problems, but continued working.
+Z'EV was severely injured in the 2016 Cimarron train derailment which took place near Dodge City, Kansas on March 14, 2016.
+After this accident he continued to have health problems but never stopped working.
+A crowdfunding was set up to pay for medical treatments.
 He lived for three months in the guest room of his friend Boyd Rice in Southern California.
 Afterwards, Z'EV traveled to Europe and was an artist in residence at the Porto-based sound lab Sonoscopia, where he built a number of percussion instruments.
+One of his last performances took place in an Amsterdam Synagogue.